Misato Katsuragi: Legacy and merchandise

 Misato's character has been used for merchandising items, such as toys, collectible models, action figures, alcohol, eyewear, gun holsters and clothing items.
 In June 2009, Bandai Namco Entertainment and Cellius released a program called "The Misato Katsuragi News Project", in which the character Misato announced the most important news of the day via a voice simulator.
 The program remained active until June of the following year.
 Misato was also used in advertising campaigns for the Japan Racing Association and features on the 500 Type Eva, a high-speed train dedicated to Neon Genesis Evangelion.

 Misato is parodied in the manga Jujutsu Kaisen, which has a reference to the photograph she gives Shinji in the first episode of the series.
 Actress Natsuki Kato has paid homage to Misato by cosplaying her; in 2015, she dressed as Misato during an official announcement by the Hakuto team of a space mission to send a miniature replica of Longinus' spear to the Moon.
 Hiroyasu Ishida, director of Penguin Highway, cited Misato as one of the influences for Aoyama's older sister, the feature film's protagonist.
 According to Kazuya Tsurumaki, Sadamoto may have initially thought of Misato for the conception of FLCLs Haruko Haruhara.
-Attack on Titan author Hajime Isayama drew Mikasa Ackerman's name from the warship of the same name, thinking of Misato's surname or those of Ritsuko or Yuki Nagato from The Melancholy of Haruhi Suzumiya, all of which came from warships, with the idea similar names would bring success to the characters.
+Attack on Titan author Hajime Isayama drew Mikasa Ackerman's name from the warship of the same name, thinking of Misato's surname or those of Ritsuko or Yuki Nagato from The Melancholy of Haruhi Suzumiya, all of which came from warships, with the idea that similar names would bring success to the characters.

 Critics have found similarities to Misato in later female anime characters, including Talho Yūki from Eureka Seven by her way of drinking beer and Haruka Shitow from RahXephon for her maternal attitude toward the series' protagonist, Kamina.
 Anime News Network' Gabriella Ekens compared Misato to Chain Sumeragi from Blood Blockade Battlefront, as both sensual, career women with comic moments; she also noticed that Kazuki Kuwanomi from Plastic Memories is "often framed in ways that resemble Misato".
 Her colleague Jason Green similarly traced Misato's influence on the characterization of Yoko Littner from Gurren Lagann, particularly in the use of "Gainax bounce" fan service.